11 All-Natural Instant Energy Boosters

 4. Stand Up

 Are you reading this slumped over your computer, feeling tired at the moment?
-Perk up by standing up, says Moshe Lewis M.D., chief of the department of physical medicine and rehab at the California Pacific Medical Center, St. Luke’s Campus, in Redwood City, California.
+One of our simplest Natural Instant Energy Boosters perks you up by standing up, says Moshe Lewis M.D., chief of the department of physical medicine and rehab at the California Pacific Medical Center, St. Luke’s Campus, in Redwood City, California.

 “Never sit too long.
 Vessels have a natural tendency to constrict during periods of inactivity, zapping you of energy and making you feel tired — even if you are not sleep deprived.”